 [slide: Schedule a Call]

 And again, these are our contact details.
-You can schedule a call with us by going to bit.ly/getsked, or you can dial these numbers.
+You can schedule a call with us by clicking here, or you can dial these numbers.
 And most of you guys will already be familiar with it.
 Feel free to call one of our project managers; feel free to ask for education; feel free to ask for material.
 Download the stuff in the dashboard.
 Our amazing Marketing Team put in a lot of time and effort and creativity into putting those there for you.
-If you guys need assistance, hit us up at email@example.com.
+If you guys need assistance, hit us up at firstname.lastname@example.org.
 There are actually six people in the office that look into that mailbox, including me.
 I many not personally respond to it, but I will make sure that everything that goes to the mailbox is responded to in the same day.

 I’m out of time.
 You guys have been a great audience.
 I’m signing off and I hope to see you on the next Partner Bootcamp.
 Thank you very much, and let’s keep selling.